-One way you can approach this is through intriguing captions and story-telling.
-Using enticing story snippets to capture the audience's attention and getting them to click and share your posts.
+One way you can approach this is through intriguing captions and story-telling, using enticing story snippets to capture the audience's attention and get them to click and share your posts.

 - Social media itself isn't a ranking factor for SEO